Generative modeling of conditional probability distributions on the level-sets of collective variables: Introduction

 \section{Introduction}

 High-dimensional stochastic processes are ubiquitous in broad research areas such as biophysics, materials science, and climate modeling.
-Understanding the complex dynamical behavior of such processes often requires projecting the system down to a (much) lower-dimensional space via a few features, i.e.\ collective variables (CVs) or reaction coordinates, of the system.
-In molecular dynamics, for instance, various enhanced sampling techniques have been developed to overcome the sampling difficulty due to the system's metastability and to construct the free energy surface in the space of CVs~\cite{enhanced-sampling-for-md-review}.
+Understanding the complex dynamical behavior of such processes often requires projecting the system down to a (much) lower-dimensional space defined by a few features, i.e.\ collective variables (CVs) or reaction coordinates, of the system.
+In molecular dynamics, for instance, various enhanced sampling techniques have been developed to increase the sampling efficiency and to construct the free energy surface in the space of CVs~\cite{enhanced-sampling-for-md-review}.
 A number of analytical and computational approaches have also been proposed for constructing simpler, lower-dimensional surrogate models associated to a chosen set of CVs of the original high-dimensional system.
-One notable approach is the effective dynamics constructed using conditional expectations, where the coefficients (i.e. drift and diffusion) in the surrogate model are computed by taking averages with respect to the so-called conditional probability distribution on the corresponding level-set of the CVs~\cite{effective_dynamics}.
-This approach has attracted considerable research interest in the mathematical community~\cite{ effective_dyn_2017, sz-entropy-2017, LEGOLL2017-pathwise,LelievreZhang18, LegollLelievreSharma18, DLPSS18,effdyn-transfer}, contributing to a deeper understanding of the quality of the effective dynamics in approximating the original high-dimensional processes.
+A notable approach is the effective dynamics constructed using conditional expectations, where the coefficients (i.e.\ drift and diffusion) in the surrogate model are computed by taking averages with respect to the so-called conditional probability distribution on the corresponding level-set of the CVs~\cite{effective_dynamics}.
+This approach has attracted considerable research interest in the mathematical community~\cite{ effective_dyn_2017, sz-entropy-2017, LEGOLL2017-pathwise,LelievreZhang18, LegollLelievreSharma18, DLPSS18,effdyn-transfer}, contributing to a deep understanding on the quality of the effective dynamics in approximating the original high-dimensional processes.